dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/ChatbotBaseline/README.md

 Chainer (http://chainer.org) is used to perform neural network operations in the training and evaluation scripts.
-So, you need to install the latest chainer by ``pip install chainer'' In addtion, one GPU with 6GB or larger memory is necessary for runing the script in realistic time.
+So, you need to install the latest chainer by ``pip install chainer'' In addtion, one Nvidia GPU with 6GB or larger memory is necessary for runing the script in realistic time.

 The following python modules are required to run some examples.